activitypods/activitypods/docs/src/content/docs/app-framework/backend/handling-collections.md

 With this new service, the application will listen for creation of resources of type `as:Event` on the Pods it is installed, and automatically create and attach the collections.

-If you want to attach collections to existing resources of type `as:Event`, you can call the `addMissingCollections` action.
+If you want to attach collections to existing resources of type `as:Event`, you can call the `createAndAttachMissing` action.

+## Automatically creating WAC groups

+The `PodCollectionsHandlerMixin` accepts a `createWacGroup` setting.
+If true, every time a collection is created, a [WAC group](../handling-permissions) will also be created with the same slug as the collection.
+When the `add` or `remove` actions are called, it will automatically add or remove members from the WAC group.

+This option should only be used if you are inserting WebIDs in your collection.